christopheslv/ray-tracing-iow/README.md

 open image.ppm
 ```

-For higher quality renderings and longer computation, try changing the img_width to 800 and samples_per_pixel to 250 in main.rs.
+For higher quality renderings, and longer computation time, try changing the img_width to 800 and samples_per_pixel to 250 in main.rs.

 ### References ###